MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 ### toUpper

-Return a string in uppercase in an optional locale format..
+Return a string in uppercase in an optional locale format.
 If a character in the string doesn't have an uppercase version, that character stays unchanged in the returned string.

 ```
 toUpper('<text>', '<locale>'?)